anuvyklack/hydra.nvim/README.md

 ## How to create hydra

-To create hydra You need to call Hydra's constructor with input parameters table of the next form:
+To create hydra you need to call Hydra's constructor with input parameters table of the next form:

 ```lua